Quick Facts About the Buying and Selling Marketplace

 Each Automaker Is Responding Differently

-Car pricing is complicated, and each automaker has responded to tariffs differently.
-As long as the tariffs remain, the response will likely shift constantly.
+In 2025, big swings in tariff policy complicated decisions for automakers and dealers.
+Each automaker has responded to tariffs differently.
+As long as the tariffs remain, those responses will likely shift constantly.

 RELATED: How Each Automaker Is Responding to Tariffs